 Consumers with additional questions for Equifax can call the company's dedicated call center at 866-447-7559.
 The call center is open seven days a week from 7 a.m. to 1 a.m.
 Eastern time.
 Equifax told the New York Times it is experiencing high call volumes but is working diligently to respond to all consumers.

-If you have questions about the Equifax data breach, cyber security, tax return fraud, or would like to learn ways in which you can reduce your risk, contact us by phone at 216.831.0733 or email at email@example.com.
-We are happy to help and ready to start the converation.
+If you have questions about the Equifax data breach, cyber security, tax return fraud, or would like to learn ways in which you can reduce your risk, contact us by phone at 216.831.0733 or email at firstname.lastname@example.org.
+We are happy to help and ready to start the conversation.